RN-BSN Frequently Asked Questions

-Are letters of recommendation required for the RN-BSN program?
+Are letters of recommendation required for the RN-BSN pathway?

-No. The School of Nursing does not require letters of recommendation for admission in to the nursing program.
+No. The School of Nursing does not require letters of recommendation for admission into the RN-BSN pathway.

-If I am admitted to the RN-BSN program but am unable to attend in the semester I applied, can I defer my admission?
+If I am admitted to the RN-BSN pathway but am unable to attend in the semester I applied, can I defer my admission?

-No, the university does not offer an option to defer admission.
-If an admitted student is unable to start the program, he or she will need to reapply to the RN-BSN for the next application cycle.
+No, the University does not offer an option to defer admission.
+If an admitted student is unable to start the pathway, he or she will need to reapply to the RN-BSN pathway for the next application cycle.

-What are the prerequisite requirements for the RN-BSN program?
+What are the prerequisite requirements for the RN-BSN pathway?